Published Friday 22nd of November 2013 // Updated Friday 5th of May 2017

-Contrary to popular belief concrete is extremely porous.
-While it is very hard, it also has millions of tiny pores and microscopiccracks.
-Looking at concrete under magnification reveals the pore and capillary structure, and it is remarkable how many tiny voids there are.
+Contrary to popular belief, concrete is extremely porous.
+While it is very hard, it also has millions of tiny pores and microscopic cracks.
+Looking at concrete under magnification reveals the pore and capillary structure.
+It is remarkable how many tiny voids there are.
 There are a number of ways that concrete gets destroyed and damaged but the most common reasons are de-icing salts and freeze/thaw cycles.<

 When water gets absorbed into the pores, it can expand up to 9% when it freezes.
 This pressure creates cracks and larger voids in the interior structure of the concrete, creating larger pathways for water and chemical intrusion.
 Sooner or later, the pressure from freezing water will pop the surface of the concrete, exposing the aggregate, and creating an unattractive look and a potential safety issue.

 The key to protecting your concrete is to seal with a Ghostshield penetrating concrete sealer like Siloxa-Tek 8500 to permanently prevent salts and water from entering the concrete.